Contributed By TMI Associates

-In addition, the defendant may claim that his or her use of the patented invention was experimental and therefore beyond the scope of the patent right.
+In addition, the defendant may claim that their use of the patented invention was experimental and therefore beyond the scope of the patent right.

 Even though the Patent Act provides for three types of non-exclusive licences granted by the JPO Commissioner (eg, compulsory licences), these compulsory licences have never actually been exercised in Japan.

-The fact that the defendant’s infringing conduct was an exercise of his or her own patent right cannot be used as a defence against the patentee’s claim of infringement.
+The fact that the defendant’s infringing conduct was an exercise of their own patent right cannot be used as a defence against the patentee’s claim of infringement.